monirbounadi/minimal-mistakes/_pages/about.md

 ## Professional Bio

 I work as a teaching fellow and research assistant.
-In these roles I help students and researchers understand and solve statistical problems.
+In these roles, I help students and researchers understand and solve statistical problems.
 I am also a student taking graduate courses in statistics and econometrics.

-My research interests unifies my interests in ethics and statistics.
-This includes causal inference to identify effective charitable interventions.
-It also includes theoretical statistics to help policymakers weigh different kinds of evidence.
+My research interests unify my interests in ethics and statistics.
+This includes causal inference to identify effective charitable interventions, and statistics to help policymakers weigh different kinds of evidence.

 If I can help you, contact me.